emad-siddiq/simple_ssh/README.md

 5. No audit logging
 6. No command sanitization

-For production use, you should:
+For production use, one should:

 - Implement proper user authentication
 - Use proper host key verification
-- Add command whitelisting/blacklisting
 - Implement proper logging
 - Add timeout mechanisms
 - Add resource limits